stas-lucky/udemy-js-course/readme.md

 **Settings**:

-- In setting ssearch for "Default formatter".
+- In setting search for "Default formatter".
 Set default to "esbenp.prettier-vscode"
 - Set format on save

 **Live server notes**